open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 1. Client displays Sender a notification.
 2. Use case continues from step 5.

 9a.
-Forwarding key capsules to a CDOC2 key capsule transmission server fails:
+Forwarding key capsules to a CDOC 2.0 key capsule transmission server fails:

 1. Client displays Sender a notification.
 2. Use case ends.

 9b.
-CDOC2 key capsule transmission server does not return a transaction identifier for each key capsule:
+CDOC 2.0 key capsule transmission server does not return a transaction identifier for each key capsule:

 1. Client displays Sender a notification.
 2. Use case ends.